braintree/extended-promise/README.md

   }

   asyncProcess() {
-    // do something very async that's not easilly wrapped in a promise if (success) {
+    // do something very async that's not easily wrapped in a promise if (success) {
       this._resolveFunction(data);
     } else {